nodejs/node/doc/api/timers.md

 # Timers

-> Stability: 3 - Locked
+> Stability: 2 - Stable

 The `timer` module exposes a global API for scheduling functions to be called at some future period of time.
 Because the timer functions are